 Much of Death Nell’s wardrobe comes from Winona Ryder’s closet in the form of vintage clothing from old Hollywood films, such as a Claudette Colbert outfit from It Happened One Night.

 The film’s theme of the Myth of Male control was inspired by Susan Faludi and her book “Stiffed.”
-George Bataille’s “Erotism,” Dominic Pettiman’s “After the Orgy,” and Thomas Moore’s “The Soul of Sex” were also immensely helpful to Mr. Waters.
+George Bataille’s “Erotism,” Dominic Pettiman’s “After the Orgy,” Thomas Moore’s “The Soul of Sex” and the website “Gay Wedding Gifts” were also immensely helpful to Mr. Waters.

 The music for the sad and desperate bachelor party was provided by the director’s assistant and producer Cary Brokaw’s daughter Kristin’s band Rocket, who recently appeared on Fox’s reality series, “The Next Great American Band.”